BenKarmay/benkarmay.github.io/_posts/2023-02-27-VM-Template-Creation.md

 | Memory (MIB) | 32128          (Ensure allocation is within your resource availability) |
 | Network | Leave as default |

-# VM initial setup and OS install
+# VM Initial Setup and OS Install

-## Setup newly created VM from server-view in PROXMOX VE
+## Setup newly created VM from Server-View in PVE
 Select the VM: > Select: Hardware from Summary drop down: > click Remove.

 |   |   |